tidev/vscode-titanium/CONTRIBUTING.md

 Releasing should generally be done through GitHub actions which is described below.
 However the "manual" process is also documented.

+:bulb: The token used for the `VSCE_PAT` variable must have an expiry date.
+The maximum time it can last for is 1 year.
+The current token in CI is associated with Ewan Harris (@ewanharris) and will expire on 2023/08/01

 ## Through GitHub Actions

 1. Navigate to the [Release workflow](https://github.com/tidev/vscode-titanium/actions/workflows/release.yml)